 The bulk of Swisscom’s revenue from telephony and broadband services comes from fixed monthly fees and is subject to low cyclical fluctuations in demand.
 Project business with corporate customers, on the other hand, is more sensitive to cyclical factors.

 The general level of interest rates in Switzerland has historically been lower than in most other industrialised countries.
-In 2015, the level of and movements in interest rates were determined to a large extent by the monetary policy of the SNB and the European and US central banks.
+In the reporting year, the level of and movements in interest rates were determined to a large extent by the monetary policy of the SNB and the European and US central banks.
 The SNB lifted the cap of CHF 1.20 against the euro on 15 January 2015 and at the same time introduced negative interest rates for sight deposits.
-As a result, the yields on 10-year Confederation bonds also fell into negative territory.
-At the end of 2015 they stood at minus 0.05%.
+As a result, the yields on ten-year Confederation bonds also fell into negative territory.
+At the end of 2016 they stood at minus 0.14%.

 On 15 January 2015, the Swiss National Bank (SNB) announced it would no longer defend the minimum CHF/EUR exchange rate of 1.20.
 As a consequence, the Swiss franc appreciated substantially, particularly against the euro.
-At the end of 2015, the exchange rate of the euro to the Swiss franc was 9.8% below the level at year-end 2014.
+At the end of 2016, the exchange rate of the Swiss franc to the euro was 1.07.

-Swisscom mostly funds itself in Swiss francs, although the proportion of financial liabilities in euros has gradually increased in the last three years, particularly as a result of bond issuance activity.
+Swisscom mostly funds itself in Swiss francs, although the proportion of financial liabilities in EUR has gradually increased in the last three years, particularly as a result of bond issuance activity.
 This has led to a better diversification of funding sources.
-At the end of 2015, financial liabilities amounted to CHF 8.6 billion, of which 66.8% was in CHF, 31.5% in EUR and 1.7% in USD.
-Currency translations in respect of foreign Group companies, in particular Fastweb in Italy, affect the presentation of the financial position and results of operations in the consolidated financial statements.
-Cumulative currency translation adjustments in respect of foreign subsidiaries recognised in consolidated equity before deduction of tax effects amounted to CHF 2.2 billion in 2015 (prior year: CHF 2.0 billion).
+At the end of 2016, financial liabilities amounted to CHF 8.5 billion, of which 73% was in CHF, 25% in EUR and 2% in USD.
+Currency translations in respect of foreign Group companies, in particular Fastweb in Italy, affect the presentation of the net assets and results of operations in the consolidated financial statements.
+Cumulative currency translation adjustments in respect of foreign subsidiaries recognised in consolidated equity before deduction of tax effects amounted to CHF 2.2 billion in 2016, which was unchanged from the previous year.
 A portion of the liabilities in EUR has been designated as a currency hedge of the net investment in Fastweb.

-International equity markets had a slightly positive year in 2015, while the Swiss leading index, SMI, fell by 1.8%.
+In 2016, international equity markets fell and the Swiss Market Index (SMI) suffered a decline of 6.8%.
 Swisscom holds surplus liquidity in the form of cash and cash equivalents and short-term money-market investments.
-There are only insignificant direct financial investments in equities or other non-current financial assets. comPlan, Swisscom’s legally independent pension fund in Switzerland, has total assets of around CHF 9.3 billion invested in equities, bonds and other investment categories.
+There are only insignificant direct financial investments in equities or other non-current financial assets. comPlan, Swisscom’s legally independent pension fund in Switzerland,has total assets of around CHF 10 billion invested in equities, bonds and other investment categories.
 These assets are thus exposed to capital market risks.
 This indirectly affects the financial position presented in Swisscom’s consolidated financial statements.See

 Legal and regulatory environment